brandon-rhodes/blog/texts/brandon/2018/sympy.md

 ## Icing #1: SymPy can print Python syntax

-Next, I needed to substitute the resulting formula back into my Python code.
+Next, I needed to substitute the formulae back into my Python code.

-With many mathematical libraries, the procedure would have been tedious — manually typing each multiplication, addition, and ``sqrt()`` without committing one of my typical sign errors.
+With many mathematical libraries, the procedure would have been tedious —
+I would have had to manually type each multiplication, addition, and ``sqrt()`` without committing one of my typical sign errors.

 But, happily, a stray ``print()`` that I’d run